Orsnoire/FightSchool/replit.md

 ## Overview

 An educational platform that transforms quiz-based learning into an immersive RPG combat experience.
-Teachers create quiz "fights" with questions and enemies, while students join battles as fantasy characters (Knight, Wizard, Scout, Herbalist), answering questions to deal damage and defeat enemies.
+Teachers create quiz "fights" with questions and enemies, while students join battles as fantasy characters (Warrior, Wizard, Scout, Herbalist), answering questions to deal damage and defeat enemies.
 The system features real-time multiplayer combat, character customization with equipment, and class-based gameplay mechanics.

 ## User Preferences